“It was a strange morning. When we awoke, we found our trees transformed. We didn’t know whether to water them or polish them.”

 Besides its obvious applications in Commander, Exotic Orchard did have plenty of competitive usefulness back in 2009 through 2011.
 It passed from Standard into the now defunct Extended format.
 The primary decks that used it were 5-Color Control – sometimes known as Cruel Control – and Cruel Cascade.

-Exotic Orchard typically was only played at one or two copies.
+In competitive play, Exotic Orchard typically was only played at one or two copies.
 It sometimes complemented a full playset of Reflecting Pool.
-The Pool allows you to tap for one of any many a land you control could produce.
+The Pool allows you to tap for one of any mana which a land you control could produce.
 So, the Orchard was basically a just-in-case mana fixer.
 In any case, it was certainly played.
 Some earlier decks during this card’s run did in fact run three copies of the Exotic Orchard.